Trailgenic/exmxc-audit/README.md

 It evaluates websites and digital entities for AI comprehension readiness — measuring how modern AI systems perceive, reconstruct, and trust an entity under real-world crawl conditions.

+This is not SEO — this is structural legibility for machines.

 ---

 ## ⚙️ Core Capabilities